All prisoners are entitled to spend at least one hour a day in the open air

 Helsinki Foundation for Human Rights, “Report on the Human Rights of Persons Deprived of Liberty”, 2017, pp. 20-21. ↩

-The penitentiary administration have set up measures to fight illiteracy
+The prison service implements measures to fight illiteracy

 The administration does not establish a program to address illiteracy.
 However, all prisoners are accompanied in order to define their difficulties and needs.
 This assessment might indicate that an inmate is required to attend specifics courses.